lingui/js-lingui/docs/tutorials/react.rst

    </footer>

 ``lastLogin`` is a date object and we need to format it properly.
-Dates are formatted differently in different languages, but fortunatelly we don't have to do it manually either.
-Heavylifting is done in `Intl object <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl>`_, we'll just use :component:`DateTimeFormat` component:
+Dates are formatted differently in different languages, but we don't have to do manually.
+The heavylifting is done in `Intl object <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl>`_, we'll just use :component:`DateTimeFormat` component:

 .. code-block:: jsx